-Cyber Threat Intelligence - TOR Investigations
+Cyber Threat Intelligence - Blockchain Investigations

-We will shift our focus more on OSINT, Dark Web Analysis for Threat Intelligence, Scouring Forums and Marketplaces, How to Infiltrate These Forums, mining Threat Intelligence, as well as utilizing Dark Web Search Engines, and Blockchain Analytics.
+We will shift our focus more on OSINT, Dark Web Analysis for Threat Intelligence, Scouring Forums and Marketplaces, How to Infiltrate These Forums, mining Threat Intelligence, as well as utilizing Search Engines, and Blockchain Analytics.

 Anatomy of the Dark Web